fsharp/fslang-design/FSharp-4.6/FS-1030-anonymous-records.md

 ## Design Principle: Low Ceremony, Cheap and Cheerful data

-The basic design principle is that an explicit record type decaration is not needed when packaging data in a record-like way:
+The basic design principle is that an explicit record type decoration is not needed when packaging data in a record-like way:

 ```fsharp
 let data = {| X = 1; Y = "abc" |}